X

 Interest Rates

-As not-for-profit institutions, credit unions often give members better rates on financial products and services than a traditional bank.
+As not-for-profit institutions, credit unions often offer members better rates on financial products and services than traditional banks.

-For example, Honor Credit Union currently pays members 5.15% APY on its free Benefits Checking accounts.
-And when borrowing money, you can get low rates on home mortgages and auto loans, too.
+For example, Honor Credit Union currently pays 5.15% APY on its free Benefits Checking accounts.
+When it’s time to borrow, members can also take advantage of competitive home mortgage rates and affordable auto loans.

 “We are able to take that money that would normally be paid to investors and reinvest it in the members in the form of lower rates on loans or higher rates for dividends,” Amundson said.